tsujamin/digi-approval/scope/work_scope.md

 ## 2. Stakeholders ##
 ### Territory and Municipal Services (TAMS)  ###
+The current public unleased land permit approval process falls under the jurisdiction of **Territory and Municipal Services (TAMS)** in association with **Parks and Conservation Services (PACS)**.
+These organisations are the target operators of our system and as such their needs and requirements are of high importance.
+Where possible and time permitting the system will implement the functionality that through our consultation process they have identified as desirable.
 ### Shared Services ICT (SSICT) ###
+**Shared Services ICT** is responsible for maintaining the ACT Governments ICT ecosystem and serves to host several of their current systems.
+This imposes the requirement for the system to follow SSICT's guidelines regarding permissible software and systems.
 ### Customers ###
+This project was submitted as part of the **Digital Canberra Challenge** by a community group which frequently engages in event organising.
+Part of the systems purpose is to address the concerns of these customers; making the process of event approval a simpler, more efficient process.
+Whilst the team has yet to engage in community consultation regarding the system we plan to contact the organisation that submitted the challenge and incorporate their feedback into our design process

 ## 3. Inclusions ##
 The projects specific inclusions fall into two distinct categories: those which were initially pitched and those that, through consultation with stakeholders, were identified subsequently.
 The priority of the team is to produce a prototype demonstrating the advantages and strengths of a workflow based system within the challenge timeframe.
 What follows is a list of functionality inclusions that are considered **"in scope"** of the project but it must be noted that not all may make it into this iteration of the system.